m-temp/fifoss/README.md

 For each test various output files are created and stored in the `build` directory.
 - Verilog file after inserting the fault injection logic
-- Graph of the top-level module (can be viewed with 'xdod')
+- Graph of the top-level module (can be viewed with 'xdot')
 - Log output from Yosys

 To further investigate a specific test (or all) the variable `YOSYS_SHELL` can